ayelen3976/Alkemy-challenge-Js/README.md

 ## Install the Project
 you should do npm install in "api" and "client" folder.

-- in the api folder run npm run dev
+- in the api folder put command npm run dev
-- in the client npm start
-and will have the project running! :)
+- in the client put command npm start and will have the project running! :)